aschnuecker/Superlevel-sets/README.md

 -->

 # Contents
-This README.md provides instructions for replicating Sections 2, 5 and 6 of the paper **On superlevel sets of conditional densities and multivariate quantile regression**.
+This README.md provides instructions for replicating the paper **On superlevel sets of conditional densities and multivariate quantile regression**.

 # Usage

 # Data
-The data used in the paper and available on this repository are a subset of households from the  U.S. Consumer Expenditure Survey collected by the Bureau of Labor Statistics in 2015.
-The corresponding survey interview files are public available via https://www.bls.gov/cex/pumd_data.htm.
-The analysis is based on the variable labels: \texttt{houspq} (housing), \texttt{foodpq} (food), \texttt{utilpq} (utilities) and \texttt{fincbtxm} (income before taxes).
+The data are a subset of households from the  U.S. Consumer Expenditure Survey collected by the Bureau of Labor Statistics in 2015.
+(The full survey interview files are public available via https://www.bls.gov/cex/pumd_data.htm).
+The analysis in Section 6 is based on the variable labels: `houspq` (housing), `foodpq` (food), `utilpq` (utilities) and `fincbtxm` (income before taxes).

 # License
 The code is available as open source under the terms of the ADD HERE license.